sindresorhus/grunt-php/readme.md

 Pretty much a drop-in replacement for [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect).
 Useful for eg. running tests on a PHP project.
 Uses the built-in server in PHP 5.4.0+.

+*Doesn't have a `middleware` option as grunt-contrib-connect does.*

 ## Getting Started